 Thanks to the financial support of generous local contributors who support the Forgiveness Education Program, the IFI is able to provide free teaching materials to schools in Madison, Wisconsin, as well as in Belfast, Northern Ireland.
-If your school is in one of those locations, contact us to obtain your free supplies.
+If your school is in one of those locations, contact the IFI Director at email@example.com to obtain your free supplies.
 Schools in other locations can order all teaching materials directly from the Store section of this website.

 Social Emotional Learning